xorus/EngageTimer/README.md

 # EngageTimer

+Finally, display all the numbers when starting a countdown!

+**Main features :**

+- Big countdown that displays all the numbers
+- Customizable big-number textures (default, yellow, WoW style or custom files)
+- Floating window with combat timer and countdown
+- OBS browser-source compatible page

-This plugin for the [FFXIV plugin platform Dalamud](https://github.com/goatcorp/FFXIVQuickLauncher) can display a countdown on screen in the style of the original one, plus a stopwatch tracking the combat duration.
+This is a plugin for the [FFXIV plugin platform Dalamud](https://github.com/goatcorp/FFXIVQuickLauncher).

 The original motivation for this plugin was to do something like ["Acurate Countdown" plugin by Haplo064](https://github.com/Haplo064/Europe)